hola/challenge_word_classifier/README.md

 For the purposes of this problem, we define **an English word** as a word from the list included here as [words.txt](words.txt).
 (If you're interested, it's the [SCOWL](http://wordlist.aspell.net/) “insane” dictionary with flattened diacritics.)
 Membership in the dictionary is case-insensitive.
 You have to write a program that can answer whether a given word is English.
 This would be easy — you'd just need to look the word up in the dictionary — but there is an important restriction: your program must not be larger than 64 KiB.

 We don't think it's possible to write a program that fits in 64 KiB and always gives correct answers.
-But we don't require it.
+But we don't require 100% correctness.
 For every program we will measure how often it answers correctly, and the most precise solution shall win.

 ### API